-Doesn’t that sound like a fairly odd thing for Jesus to do?
+Now doesn’t that sound like a fairly odd thing for Jesus to do?
 Jesus and His apostles are having the Passover meal.
-But somewhere in the middle of the meal, Jesus decides to wash the apostles’ feet.
+But somewhere in the middle of the meal, Jesus decides to get up and wash the apostles’ feet.
 And it has to do with what Jesus knows about Himself, and about Judas.

-Now, the rest of the apostles don’t know the intentions of Judas, but Jesus knows what Judas is about to do.
-And He knows exactly what’s going to happen very shortly.
+Of course the rest of the apostles don’t know the intentions of Judas, but Jesus knows what Judas is about to do.
+And He knows exactly what’s going to take place very shortly.
 He’s going to be arrested, and there’s going to be the so-called “trial”.
 And then, the scourging begins, and then of course, the crucifixion.
 So, what does Jesus do?
 He begins washing the feet of the apostles.
-That might sound a little odd at first, until we read a little more.
+That sound a little odd at first, until we read a little more.

-Jesus is washing the apostles’ feet, and beginning with verse 6, it says; “He comes then to Simon Peter, who says to Him; Lord, Do you wash my feet?
+Jesus is washing the apostles’ feet, and we’re told in verse 6; “He comes then to Simon Peter, who says to Him; Lord, Do you wash my feet?
 And Jesus answered and said to him; What I do, you presently do not understand, but you will understand, along with these.”
-Jesus is saying, that even though right now, you don’t understand why I’m doing this, later on, you “along with these”, the rest of the apostles, will understand.
+Jesus is saying, that even though right now, you don’t understand why I’m doing this, later on, you “along with these”, (along with the rest of the apostles) will understand.

 Now listen to verses 10 & 11; “Jesus said to him; He who has bathed, has no other need, if not to wash the feet, but he is completely clean.
 And you are clean, but not all.
 For He knew the one who was betraying Him; For this reason He said; Not all of you are clean.”

 It was the soul of Judas that wasn’t clean.
 Remember how Jesus said to Peter; “If I do not wash you, you have no part with Me”?
-Well, Judas had made the decision not to have any part with Jesus.
+Well, Judas had already made the decision, to not have any part with Jesus.
 Even though Judas was there physically, and had a part in what was happening, his soul had no part with Jesus.

-We shouldn’t think for a minute, that Judas didn’t know what Jesus was talking about.
-That was Jesus’ way of telling Judas; I know what’s in your mind, and I know your heart and your soul!
-Jesus was talking to Judas, through the example of washing the apostles feet.
+Don’t you think that Judas KNEW what Jesus was talking about.
+That was Jesus’ way of telling Judas; I know what’s in your mind, and I know what’s in your heart and your soul!
+Jesus was speaking to Judas, through the act of washing the apostles’ feet.

 Why didn’t Jesus just come right out and tell Judas that He knew his heart?
-Maybe Jesus was under the impression that “a picture speaks a thousand words”, and so instead of saying it, He illustrated it.
+Maybe Jesus felt that an action, “speaks a thousand words”, And so instead of saying it, He illustrated it.
 And even after He had told the apostles, in verse 21; “Truly, truly, I say to you, that one of you will betray Me”, and everyone looked around not knowing who Jesus was referring to, Jesus still didn’t say by name who was going to betray Him.
 Instead, He said in verse 26; “That is the one for whom I shall dip the morsel and give it to him.”
 And then the verse says; “So when He had dipped the morsel, He took it and gave it to Judas..”
 And He said in verse 27; “What you do, do quickly.”
 And shortly after that, Judas got up and left.
 (V-31).

 Judas knw what was going on.
-Judas saw what Jesus had done, and he heard what Jesus had said, and he stuck to his decision to betray Him.
+Judas saw what Jesus had done, and he heard what Jesus had said, but he stuck to his decision to betray Him anyway.

 I have no doubt that God wants us to think about what He says, and to think about what we do in response to what He says.
 Was Jesus giving Judas this illustration of washing their feet, so that Judas might re-think what he was about to do?
 There’s no doubt that Judas, and his decision to betray Jesus, is what was on Jesus’ mind, when He got up from the supper, and proceeded to wash the feet of His disciples.
 Hen was telling Judas, that he was not clean!
 Maybe He was giving Judas the chance to change his mind.